pagkly/Zed/Investopedia3/MasterCard.md

 MasterCard is the second-largest payment network, ranked behind Visa, in the global payments industry.
 Other major payment networks include American Express and Discover.
 MasterCard partners with member financial institutions all over the world to offer MasterCard branded network payment cards.

 Mastercard uses its proprietary global payments network, which they refer to as their core network, to facilitate payment transactions, which usually involves the Mastercard account holder and a merchant along with their respective financial institutions.
-Payments can be made via credit, debit, or [prepaid cards](https://www.investopedia.com/terms/p/prepaid-credit-card.asp).1
+Payments can be made via credit, debit, or [[prepaid cards]](https://www.investopedia.com/terms/p/prepaid-credit-card.asp).1

 ### Key Takeaways